Skip to main content

 We also bring together other parties to address issues in the food system, working with academia, civil society and businesses to support shared goals and objectives.
 We share insights and evidence on the interests of citizens to help inform thinking across government.

-See Our Partnerships for more information about how we work with others, including on School Food Standards.
+See Our Partnerships for more information about how we work with others.